tibetan-nlp/annodoc/index.md

 collocations that were once semantically compositional.
 Third and finally, in the absence of sound syntactic tests, there is a certain subjectivity in diagnosing light verb constructions.
-We are not convinced that annotators would agree on when to label a `compound` relation.
+We are not convinced that annotators would agree on when to label the `compound` relation.

 Despite these objections, the importance to our project of identifying light verbs cannot be understated.
 A proper verb lexicon for Tibetan needs